archaephyrryx/seiyuu/README.md

 Error-handling is all-but-nonexistant, and the script does not gracefully handle any of the following scenarios:
   - Keyboard interrupt mid-query

-  - 429 Error from the API
-  - API queries that fail for no obvious reason
+There is limited support for catching API exceptions and retrying until timeout, but this is currently agnostic as to whether the error is a 429 error or a 404 error.
+As 429 indicates that repeated attempts may prove fruitful, and 404 indicates that no amount of repetitions will succeed, this distinction is currently a planned feature.

-It is recommended that before the termination of a REPL session, `memo.save()` is run to preserve results, and `memo.restore()` is run at the start of each fresh session to load the historical cache.
+It is recommended that before the termination of a REPL session, `memo.save()` is run to preserve results, and `memo.restore(True)` is run at the start of each fresh session to load the historical cache.
 The filenames used for reading and writing the caches are currently hard-coded as:
   - `anime.dat` for show information
   - `person.dat` for voice-actor information
   - `related.dat` for association of shows to their entire franchise

+There is a secondary database of title-id correspondences that is useful for human-legible reporting down the line, and can even be used in some cases to bypass the need for preliminary searches for the ID corresponding to a keyword if the exact title is known.
+This data, however, can be inferred from the `anime.dat` contents and the `person.dat` contents, so it is not stored as a separate file but is rather recomputed.
+The recording process for this data is currently experimental and isn't guaranteed to work 100% of the time, but any results that are returned are authentic.

 Contribution
 ============